 Internet Access Policy.
 Access can be managed by a policy.
 Use the settings on this screen to establish an access policy (after the Save Settings button is clicked).
 Selecting a policy from the drop-down menu will display that policy's settings.
 To delete a policy, select that policy's number and click the Delete button.
 To view all the policies, click the Summary button.
-(Policies can be deleted from the Summary screen by selecting the policy or policies and clicking the Delete button.)
+(Policies can be deleted from the Summary screen by selecting the policy or policies and clicking the Delete button.
+To return to the Internet Access tab, click the Close button.)